DetailFreak/Atilla/readme.md

 Atilla
 -------

-#Atilla is a 2d particle system based on LibGDX.
+Atilla is a 2d particle engine based on LibGDX.